Frankfurt Auschwitz trials: Additional trials

 Czerwinski was later indicted for a second time in 1985.
 204 witnesses testified against him, including Josef Schmidt and Auschwitz survivor Abraham Schaechter.
 Czerwinski was accused of having brutally murdered at least two inmates who had unsuccessfully attempted to escape.
 He was convicted in 1989 after a trial lasting four years and sentenced to life imprisonment.

-This and the previous trial inspired the one in the film The Reader.
+This and the previous trial inspired the one in the film The Reader..
+The Frankfurt trial is referenced in Jean-Luc Godard's film Une femme mariée of 1964.